Đorđe Jocić: Hungary

-Jocić ventured abroad to Hungary where he received a trial with Pécsi in the summer of 2013.
+Jocić ventured abroad to Hungary, where he received a trial with Pécsi in the summer of 2013.
 Ultimately, he signed a contract with the club to compete in the country's top-flight league.
 He made his league debut for the club on 24 August 2013, against MTK Budapest.
-Throughout his stint in the Hungarian circuit, he also participated in the 2013–14 Ligakupa where he played in 6 matches.
+Throughout his stint in the Hungarian circuit, he also participated in the 2013–14 Ligakupa, where he played in 6 matches.
 His tenure in Hungary was short-lived as he left the club during the 2014 winter transfer market.

 After his release from Pécsi, he returned to the local Serbian circuits and initially played with FK Sumadinac.
-The following season he secured a contract with Radnički Svilajnac.
+The following season, he secured a contract with Radnički Svilajnac.

 Canada

 After his second stint in Serbia, he played in the Canadian Soccer League's first division with the Serbian White Eagles in the summer of 2016.
 In his debut season in the Canadian circuit, he helped the Serbs clinch a playoff berth by finishing fourth in the division.
 The Serbs would defeat Toronto Atomic in the first round of the playoffs.
 The White Eagles would defeat Ukraine United in the next round to advance to the championship final.
 In the championship final, the club defeated Hamilton City by a score of 2–1.

 He re-signed with the western Toronto-based club the following season.
 Jocić would help the Serbs secure a playoff berth by finishing second in the division.
 In the preliminary round of the postseason, Toronto would defeat SC Waterloo Region.
-Serbia's participation in the tournament would conclude in the next round as the York Region Shooters would eliminate them.
+Serbia's participation in the tournament would conclude in the next round as the York Region Shooters eliminated them.
 Jocić would return for another season in 2018 and once more he assisted the club in securing a playoff berth.

 The 2020 season would mark his fifth and final campaign with the White Eagles.
-The club would enter the postseason tournament where Vorkuta defeated them in the opening round.
+The club would enter the postseason tournament, where Vorkuta defeated them in the opening round.